Angelord/js-dom-manipulator/README.md

-## Event Organizer
+## DOM library

 ### About
-A simple javascript application for organizing entertainment events.
+A simple javascript library for dom manipulation.

 ### How to Run
 Simply open index.html with your browser.